Thank you for your interest in the RFP on Networks for School Improvement.

 An NSI is a group of secondary schools working in partnership with an Intermediary organization to use a continuous improvement process to significantly increase the number of Black, Latino, and low-income students who earn a high school diploma, enroll in a postsecondary institution, and are on track in their first year to earn a credential with labor-market value.
 Secondary school teams work collaboratively to identify, test, and refine solutions that target a problem and reach an aim common across the network.
 An NSI’s aim is to improve outcomes that are predictive of high school graduation and postsecondary success.

 Last fall, we issued a Request for Information (RFI) to learn from Intermediaries and secondary schools about the work they have done, or would like to do, related to using continuous improvement methods to improve outcomes for Black, Latino, and low-income students.
 The 278 responses we received shaped and informed this RFP.
-You can learn about our key takeaways from the RFI in our forthcoming memo and webinars.
-Check back here for more information on the RFI memo next week.
-You may register for our informational webinars here:
+You can learn about our key takeaways from the RFI here and during our webinars.

 Over the next several years, the foundation intends to release multiple RFPs for applications to lead NSIs.
 This is the first of those opportunities, and we are soliciting applications only from Intermediaries at this stage.
 Grants will be made directly to Intermediaries.